When was the last time you actually looked at a lab report and wondered, “Why does this number matter?”

 - When in doubt, repeat—a single abnormal trough is rarely the final word.

-- apply technology to embed TDM into the clinical workflow and reduce human error.
+- put to work technology to embed TDM into the clinical workflow and reduce human error.

-By treating trough monitoring as a disciplined, data‑driven process rather than a routine lab draw, clinicians can get to the full therapeutic potential of narrow‑index drugs.
-The result is safer, more effective therapy and, ultimately, better patient outcomes Nothing fancy..
+By treating trough monitoring as a disciplined, data‑driven process rather than a routine lab draw, clinicians can open up the full therapeutic potential of narrow‑index drugs.
+The result is safer, more effective therapy and, ultimately, better patient outcomes Worth knowing..